Orientation Program Master's

 Please have a look at the "Important Links" further down on this page.
 We will not go through all the pages with you, but we will answer your questions and address the most important points for starting your studies!

-The event will take place as a zoom webinar on October 13, 2021 at 2pm (CEST).
+The event will presumably take place as a zoom webinar begin / mid October.

 We look forward to your participation!